 I was wearing an old pair of Puma sneakers that haven’t been worn for a long time, thinking that they’ll suffice.
-Obviously, I’d underestimated the hike / overestimated the durability of my shoes.
+Obviously, I’d underestimated the hike.
+Or over-estimated the durability of my shoes.

 Before we even reached the peak, the other sole came off too, goodness!

-Once we reached the summit and could finally sit down for a rest, Wayan whipped out glass bottles of Coca-cola from his bag to sell us at 50,000 rupiah/bottle.
+Once we reached the summit and could finally sit down for a rest, Wayan whipped out retro-looking glass bottles of Coca-cola from his backpack to sell us at 50,000 rupiah/bottle.
 Exorbitantly priced indeed, but you’ll find no convenience store anywhere on Mount Batur.
-It sure must be no mean feat for him to be trekking up the mountain alongside us, carrying a heavy backpack, and also making sure the group stays safe.
+It sure must be no mean feat for him to be trekking up alongside us, carrying a heavy backpack, while making sure the group stays safe.